Julia Lynch, Self-portrait, c.1924, private collection

 Curated by: Dr Penelope Jackson MNZM

-As the New Zealand Portrait Gallery, St Mary’s College and Sisters of Mercy prepare for this landmark exhibition, which coincides with the College’s 175th anniversary, we are reaching out to the community to locate portraits of former students.
+As the New Zealand Portrait Gallery, St Mary’s College and Sisters of Mercy prepared for this landmark exhibition we reached out to the community to locate portraits of former students.